paulwalko/vpicc-constitution/CONSTITUTION.md

 1. In order to become an active member, a prospective member shall meet such qualifications for membership as are stated in the by-laws.
 1. Active members shall have the right to attend all meetings and to vote on all questions.
 Members shall have access to all club records and files, and may use club equipment.
 1. An inactive member shall have the privelege of attending all meetings, participating in one club trip per quarter, and may be reinstated to active membership upon payment of dues.
+1. Associate membership shall be restricted to those who have no other connection with VPI other than through the Grotto.
+Associate membership shall be open to members of the National Speleological Society, former active members who are no longer connected with VPI, and others who desire affiliation with the Grotto.
+Associate members shall have all priviliges of active membership except for voting and the holding of office.
 1. 1.
 A member may be expelled for specific and willful infractions of the constitution, by-laws, or policies of the club.
     1. 1.
 A motion shall be made by a member, committee, or officer for expulsion stating specific infractions.
         1. The motion shall be automatically tabled upon a second to the next meeting.